Indicative prices for bringing or defending claims for Unfair Dismissal / Wrongful Dismissal

 Estimated Final hearing: 3 or more days

 In addition to the indicative charges above, there would be:

-- an additional charge for attending a Tribunal Hearing of £1,250 per full day (a full day being 9am to 4.30pm at Tribunal and including travel time – fees pro rata for part days) (excluding VAT) OR
+- an additional charge for attending a Tribunal Hearing of £1,250 per full day (a full day being 9am to 4.30pm at Tribunal and including travel time – fees pro rata for part days) (excluding VAT at 20%) OR

 - Any disbursements that arise, which are costs related to your matter that are payable to third parties, such as postage, copying costs, travel costs and the like.
-We would not normally expect that such to exceed £200.
+We would not normally expect that such to exceed £200 (excluding any applicable VAT at 20%).
 At present, Employment Tribunals do not operate a fee claim structure, but this is under review.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.